-The spunky Welsh Terrier was first bred to chase and trap prey like foxes, badgers and vermin for local hunts and farmers in harsh rural Welsh landscapes.
-The breed still retains many of the character traits that appealed to owners hundreds of years ago.
-They are full of character but are perhaps not the best choice of breed for a novice dog owner.
+Welsh Terriers are medium-sized dogs from Wales with hard, wiry coats along with distinct tan-and-black markings, long faces, and small ears.
+These spunky dogs were originally bred to chase and trap prey like foxes, badgers, and vermin for local hunters and farmers in harsh, rural Welsh landscapes.
+The breed still retains many of the character traits that appealed to its owners hundreds of years ago.
+Welsh Terriers are full of character, but potential adopters should be aware that these dogs are best suited for experienced owners.

-Coat: A dense, hard and wiry coat, with a soft and short undercoat
+Coat: Dense, hard, and wiry outer coat with a soft undercoat

 Characteristics of the Welsh Terrier

 The Welsh Terrier is not ideal for the faint-hearted or novice owner.
 They have huge personalities, which can be challenging to manage without early socialization and training.

 These dogs are known to be free spirits rather than companion dogs.
 They can form strong bonds with their family, but they are not overly affectionate, and they often retain independence.
 On the contrary, they are also fun-loving, happy, and full of life.

 Welsh Terriers are highly intelligent and excellent problem solvers, but they can get into mischief and make their own amusement if they aren't stimulated.
 They can live alongside older, respectful children thanks to their playful and loyal nature.
 Their assertive traits, however, mean that they aren't usually suited to homes with young children unless interactions are closely managed.
 They can be prone to resource guarding and may even chase at the heels of small toddlers.

 History of the Welsh Terrier